rust-lang/regex/PERFORMANCE.md

 interior mutability.
 This implies that `Regex` can either only be used from one thread, or it must do some sort of synchronization.
-Either choice is reasonable, but this crate chooses the latter, in particular because it is ergonomic and makes use with `lazy_static!` straight forward.
+Either choice is reasonable, but this crate chooses the latter, in particular because it is ergonomic and makes use with `once_cell::sync::Lazy` straight forward.

 Synchronization implies *some* amount of overhead.
 When a `Regex` is used from a single thread, this overhead is negligible.
 When a `Regex` is used from